 For example, section 1.4.1 is a Level A requirement about the use of colour.
 To meet the requirement, colour must not be used as the only visual means of conveying information.
 Section 1.4.3 is a Level AA requirement about contrast, building on the use of colour requirement.
 To meet the requirement, text and images must have a contrast ratio of at least 4.5:1.
 Section 1.4.6 is a Level AAA requirement about enhanced contrast, building further on the use of colour requirement.
-To meet the Level AAA requirement, text and images must have a contrast ratio of at least 7:1.
+To meet the requirement.
+To meet the Level AAA requirement, text and images the Level AAA requirement, text and images must have a contrast requirement, text and images must have a contrast requirement, text and images must have a contrast ratio of at least 7:1.